 I’m really chuffed to have received such warm feedback from our customers and followers about our vegan cake recipes but equally baffled by a few cutting comments I’ve heard and seen.
-Vegan baking isn’t just for vegans - it’s for anyone who loves a delicious cake.
+Vegan baking isn’t just for vegans.
+It’s for anyone who loves a delicious cake.
 And this recipe proves you don’t need eggs or dairy for a perfect chocolate sponge.

-Great cake is for everyone - vegans and non-vegans alike.
+Great cake is for everyone, vegans and non-vegans alike.
 And if sharing my recipe helps someone make a cracking cake, I’m all for it.

 And as for sharing recipes and “trade secrets”, this blog of mine gets a ton of visitors for my recipes and I love seeing them be used and the sense of community it creates.
 Ultimately spreading the caking love will pick me up a whole lot more than a few cutting comments would bring me down so with that said, here’s my not-so-secret and totally incredible vegan chocolate cake recipe.